Pre-Action Protocol for Debt Claims

 - The creditor could end up facing the debtor’s legal costs or face other sanctions

-In essence, more patience will be needed to handle these matters after 1 October 2017.
-Small and medium sized businesses, bearing in mind the implications of ‘bad debts’ and concerns of cash flow will need to give greater consideration to who they will choose to give credit to in the future.
+Bearing in mind the implications of ‘bad debts’ and concerns around cash flow, businesses need to give greater consideration to who they choose to give credit to in the future.

 What can a creditor do?